DylanMcD8/SwiftUI-Alt-App-Icons/README.md

-# SwiftUI-Alt-App-Icons
+# Alternate App Icons in SwiftUI
 A sample project that shows how to use alternate app icons in SwiftUI.
+All code is commented to explain the relevant portions.